otaviolsantana/solvate/guide/README.md

 ## OVERVIEW

-This is a user quick for _Solvate Suite_, a set of programs for building initial simulation box configuration, force field, and topology files for molecular dynamics simulations of molecular systems in solution.
+This is a quick guide for _Solvate Suite_, a set of programs for building initial simulation box configuration, force field, and topology files for molecular dynamics simulations of molecular systems in solution.

 **PROGRAM STRUCTURE**